touh6/The-Poet-s-Room/README.md

 What it does
 The Poet’s Room is an interactive portfolio experience for poets and creatives.
 Upon entering through a poetic-themed door animation, users arrive in a softly animated room where a character sits at a desk with headphones on—lost in thought.
 Floating above are interactive thought bubbles linking to:
 About Me – a poetic introduction to the creator
 Poetry – a collection of written works
 Listen to Poetry – audio poetry for immersive listening

-Contact – a way to connect with the poet

 How we built it